maykinmedia/objects-api/docs/admin/authentication.rst

 Authentication
 ==============

-Both the Objecttypes API and the Objects API support token authentication (or bearer authentication), which means that everyone who has the security token can access the API.
+Open Objecten supports token authentication (or bearer authentication), which means that everyone who has the security token can access the API.
 Tokens are configured in the admin.